Text Boxes (Report Builder and SSRS)

 Orientation is set on the text box and applies to all the text in the box.
 You cannot specify a different orientation for parts of the text box.

-To quickly get started with changing text orientation, see the section on rotating text in the Tutorial: Format Text (Report Builder).
-For more information, see Set Text Box Orientation (Report Builder and SSRS).
+To get started, see the section on rotating text in the Tutorial: Format Text (Report Builder), and see Set Text Box Orientation (Report Builder and SSRS).